checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 * ***Advanced options***: expand filesystem to entire SD card.
 * ***Interface options***: enable SSH server.
 * ***System options***: configure wireless LAN (if needed).
 I personally prefer a wired connection due to increased performance and stability.
-* ***System options***: adjust hostname (in case *raspberrypi* as default value is not sufficient).
+* ***System options***: adjust hostname (in case *raspberrypi* as default is not sufficient).

 Applying these changes requires a reboot.
-Afterward, you will be able to connect to Raspberry Pi remotely.
+Afterward, you will be able to connect remotely.

 ```shell
 ssh <username>@<IP-address>
 ```

 On first connection attempt, you will be asked to verify ED25519 key fingerprint.
+What does this mean?

 Each SSH server generates its own set of key pairs during installation.
 With them, clients are able to verify the server's identity in order to avoid accidentally trying to log in to an attacker's machine disguised as desired server (man-in-the-middle (MITM) attack).
 Such "host keys" are usually placed in `/etc/ssh` folder, its exact path is configured in `/etc/ssh/sshd_config` file (see *HostKey* parameter).
 In this case, the relevant fingerprint can be retrieved with the following command.

 ```shell
 ssh-keygen -lf /etc/ssh/ssh_host_ed25519_key.pub
 ```

 It is a good habit to always double-check SSH key fingerprints.
 Most services publicly announce them, e.g. [GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints/), [GitLab](https://gitlab.com/help/instance_configuration/) or [BitBucket](https://support.atlassian.com/bitbucket-cloud/docs/configure-ssh-and-two-step-verification/).
 When fingerprint is accepted during first connection, corresponding information will be written as hash to local `~/.ssh/known_hosts` file.
-As long as fingerprint is unchanged, future logins won't ask again for verification.
+As long as fingerprint is unchanged, future logins won't ask for verification.
 Therefore, data in this file is relevant for IT security and needs to be handled with care.

-After successful login, don't forget to run a full system upgrade.
+After successfully logged in, don't forget to run a full system upgrade.

 ```shell
 sudo apt update && sudo apt upgrade && sudo apt autoremove